No — slate shower floor tiles cannot be permanently sealed.

 coefficient of friction (COF) for wet areas

-As a supplier of natural stone tiles for residential, commercial, and hospitality projects, George’s Furniture provides design and technical support to help specifiers choose the right slate type and finish for high-moisture installations like showers—without forcing a commercial tone.
+As a supplier of natural stone tiles for residential, commercial, and hospitality projects, George Living provides design and technical support to help specifiers choose the right slate type and finish for high-moisture installations like showers—without forcing a commercial tone.

 Maintenance Tips for Slate Shower Floors